luukru/Chatbot/README.md

 # Chatbot

 This repository was created for an assignment of the course 'Cognitive Computational Modeling of Language and Web interaction' where we were instructed to create a chatbot.
-Our goal was to create a chatbot that would talk like Cartman, a character from the TV-seris South Park.
+Our goal was to create a chatbot that would talk like Cartman, a character from the TV-series South Park.

 ## Running our code